Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is a business expense?

-For example, a self-employed painter will be able to deduct the cost of tools they need to do their job – like paint, paint brushes, and ladders.
-The same with a freelance writer purchasing a laptop and editing software they only use for work.
+A self-employed painter will be able to deduct the cost of tools they need to do their job – like paint, paint brushes, and ladders.
+It’s the same for a freelance writer purchasing a laptop and editing software they only use for work.
 As long as the cost relates to something ‘wholly and exclusively’ for your business, it should be an allowable expense.

-If you work from home you may also be able to claim some of your home office costs against your tax bill, and if you travel to different clients’ workplaces, you may also be able to claim travel costs.
+If you work from home you may also be able to claim some of your household costs against your tax bill, and if you travel to different clients’ workplaces, you may also be able to claim travel costs.

 Can I claim travel expenses going back and forth to my client’s site?

 For contractors and self-employed individuals who move around a lot – this can be complicated.
-First off, yes you can claim for travel expenses, as long as they aren’t commuting costs.
-So, things like travelling to client meetings and training events – all fine.
-Travelling to your own office though, is not an expense.
+First off, yes you can claim for travel expenses but only if they’re not commuting costs.
+So, things like travelling to client meetings and training events are all fine, but travelling to your own office is your ordinary commute so you can’t claim it.

 The line is obviously blurred when you spend a significant amount of time at one client’s location.
-The good news is that HMRC allow contractors to claim travel expenses from their home to a client’s site or premises if it’s a ‘temporary workplace’.
+The good news is that HMRC allow contractors to claim travel expenses from their home to a client’s site or premises if it’s a ‘temporary workplace’, which is where the 24-month rule comes in.
+A workplace is considered temporary if:

-Depending on how far away you’re travelling, you may find it easier to book a bed and breakfast.
-This can usually be claimed as an allowable expense.
-If you’re working away for months at a time, you may want to consider longer-term accommodation – which we discuss next.
+If you’re travelling a long way and need to make the trip often then you might find it easier to book a local hotel.
+This can usually be claimed as an allowable expense, but if you’re working away for months at a time you may want to consider longer-term accommodation to keep your costs down – which we discuss next.

 Would renting an apartment be classed as a legitimate business expense?

 It depends on your circumstances.
-For example, for it to be classed as an allowable expense you need to:
+For your apartment rental to be classed as an allowable expense you’ll normally need to:

 • Keep your permanent residence, and have no plans to relocate on a permanent basis